zhongtiff/fa21-cse110-lab4/expose/javascript/part2.md

 ## Data Types
 12.
     a. student.name

     b. student["Grad Year"]

     c. student.greeting()

     d. student["Favorite Teacher"].name

     e. student.courseLoad[0]
 13.
     a.
 '3'+2 = '32'

         The output is a string because the first input is a string and the 2 maps to '2'.

     b.
 '3'-2 = 1

         The output is a number because it's subtraction and the '3' maps to a 3.

     c.
 3+null = 3

         The output is a number because null maps to 0 and the first input is a number.

     d.
 '3'+null = '3null'.

         The output is a string because the first input is a string and null maps to 'null'.

     e. true+3 = 4

         The output is a number because it's addition and you can't add booleans together.
 The true maps to a 1.

     f. false+null = 0

         The output is a number because it's addition.
 The false maps to 0 and so does the null.

     g.
 '3'+undefined = '3undefined'

         The output is a string because the first input is a string.
 The undefined maps to 'undefined'.

     h.
 '3'-undefined = NaN

         The output is NaN because undefined maps to NaN.

 14.
     a.
 '2'>1

         true.
 The string '2' becomes the number 2.

     b.
 '2'<'12'

         false.
 The string '2' becomes the number 2 and the string '12' becomes the number 12.

     c.
 2 == '2'

         true.
 The string '2' becomes the number 2.

     d.
 2 === '2'

         false.
 The === checks for equality without type conversion, which in this case a number type is not the same as a string type.

     e. true == 2

         false. true becomes the number 1 and 1 is not equal to 2.

     f. true === Boolean(2)

         true.
 Boolean(2) becomes true because Boolean(2) results in true and is of boolean type.

 15. The difference between the == and === is that == does a type conversion first then checks for equality, while === checks for equality without doing a type conversion.
-17. The result will return newArr, which will be [2,4,6].
+17.The result will return newArr, which will be [2,4,6].
 This is because the modifyArray function iterates throught the array [1,2,3] and inputs each value into the doSomething function, which multiplies the value by 2, and pushes it onto the newArr.
-19. The output of the above code will be 1 then 4 then 3 then 2.
+19.The output of the above code will be 1 then 4 then 3 then 2.
 The 4 is printed out before the 3 and 2 is because the console.log(2) and console.log(3) are delayed.